The justifying arguments why the midpoint-mechanics is the key to the psyche can be found in this link.

 "An aim creates a world?"

 "To achieve an aim, you need a structure.
-The midpoint is designed and is this structure.
+The midpoint shapes this structure.
 He evaluates the world and the people and puts together what is useful for achieving the aim.
 Everything else is more or less shielded."

 "You think the midpoint is the facts that are interesting for the aim?
 And brings the people and the world in the appropriate form?
-"I hooked.
+"Peter hooked.

 "The midpoint is the shape that makes a aim of a human.